lofcz/PHPBB3.1_Minimum-posts-to-read-topic/README.md

 #Installation
 1) Unpack folder
 2) Copy folder "lof" to forum/ext
-3) In ACP extensions panel chcek for "Minimum posts to read topic"
+3) In ACP extensions panel, check for "Minimum posts to read topic"
 4) Click enable

 Feel free to PR :-)

-Special thanks to BruinoIt.
+Special thanks to BruinoIt and Quake.